 Check what’s included

-Some baby-food makers come with additional weaning accessories, such as cube trays for the freezer, or food-storage pots.
+Some baby food blenders come with additional weaning accessories, such as cube trays for the freezer, or food-storage pots.
 Think about whether you’ll use them and whether it would make more sense to buy them separately.